How much sleep does my baby need? That’s a question that pretty much every parent has asks.

 It’s normal for a newborn to wake, feed, and go back to sleep almost immediately.
 Your newborn may even fall asleep during a feeding.

 What’s more important than the total amount of time your newborn sleeps is the amount of time they sleep in one stretch.
 A newborn’s stomach is tiny, so they will wake frequently to be fed.
-Your newborn should be waking for feeding between eight and 12 times in a 24-hour period.
+Your newborn should be waking for a feeding between eight and 12 times in a 24-hour period.
+In other words, he or she should be feeding every two to four hours.

 What Can Make A Healthy Baby Sleep More Than Usual?

-The reasons why a healthy baby may sleep more than usual include:
+The reasons why a healthy baby may sleep more than usual include (9):

 - A growth spurt.